craigmckeachie/react-course/concepts/01-React.md

 - TypeScript: TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
 Either the Babel or TypeScript compiler are used to get the features of a modern programming language today
 - wepack: efficiently bundles your JavaScript, CSS, HTML, and images for deployment
 - Create-React App: Creates a React project with best practices by running only one command
-- State Management Libraries including Redux and Mobx to architect and manage the data in your application
+- State Management Libraries including Redux and MobX to architect and manage the data in your application
 - GraphQL: a query language for your data APIs
-- React Native: lets you build native mobile apps using only JavaScript with the same design as React
+- React Native: Create native apps for Android and iOS using React
+- Gatsby: framework based on React that helps developers build blazing fast websites and apps

 ### Timeless Technology